MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 If [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has multiple companies, the default company must be selected.
 This can be done either on a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual table configuration page or on a User table page.

 Furthermore, every virtual table for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] table have a relationship to the cdm\_company table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)].
 The cdm\_company table is a native table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] and is part of the Dynamics365Company solution.
-As always, when a relationship is created, a lookup field is also created in the virtual table for the related table (cdm\_company in this case).
-This lookup field is named **Company**, and it must be used to provide an optimal user experience where users can select a value in a list or go to the details of the related record.
-A field that is named **Company Code** is also added in the virtual table.
-This field must be used in programming.
+As always, when a relationship is created, a lookup column is also created in the virtual table for the related table (cdm\_company in this case).
+This lookup column is named **Company**, and it must be used to provide an optimal user experience where users can select a value in a list or go to the details of the related record.
+A column that is named **Company Code** is also added in the virtual table.
+This column must be used in programming.

 ## OData actions